SEO Audit for Ecommerce Site: 16 Effortless Tricks for Magneto

 You can’t optimize your Magento e-store without knowing your problem areas first.

-A website audit will examine the current condition of your Magento site.
+A website and ecommerce SEO audit will examine the current condition of your Magento site.
 Some of the vital stuff you must check are your domain, structured data, duplicate content, sitemap, title tags, meta descriptions, and site speed.

 2. Upgrade to Magento’s latest version.